aaronbrashears/vivarium/README.markdown

 automatically sort the targets so that all actions from dependent targets are run prior starting a particular target.

+During the planting process of taking a seed to a full configuration, targets with no dependencies are built first in stage 0.
+Targets with dependencies met by stage 0 will be built in stage 1 and so on until all targets have completed.
+There is no defined ordering of target construction inside of a stage and may even be built in parallel.

+All actions in a target are carried out in three phases.
+All actions are given the opportunity to prepare themselves during the `sow` process, do their primary work in the `plant` process, and finally perform any clean-up in the `reap process.
+For a particular target, all actions will sow first, then all actions will plant, followed by the all actions reaping.

 Roles
 -----